Again, Emirates Announces Suspension of All Flights to Dubai

 Chinedu Eze

-As Iran continues to send missile to the United Arab Emirates and end of the war between Iran, United States and Israel is not in sight, Emirates Airlines has again announced suspension of all flights to Dubai.
+As Iran continues to launch missile to the United Arab Emirates with the end of the war between Iran, United States and Israel not in sight, Emirates Airlines has again announced suspension of all flights to Dubai.

-The announcement was contained in its latest travel update on Monday March 16 and advised that all travellers should not go to Dubai International Airport.
+The announcement was contained in its latest travel update on Monday March 16 and advised that all travelers should not go to Dubai International Airport.

 The suspension of services follows advice issued by the Dubai Civil Aviation Authority (DCAA) on Monday morning, which grounded all DXB flights.